audeering/audb/docs/overview.rst

 with :func:`audb.publish`
 the following operations are performed:

-1. calculates :ref:`database dependencies <database-dependencies>`
+1. calculate :ref:`database dependencies <database-dependencies>`
-2. packs the files into ZIP archives
+2. pack the files into ZIP archives
-3. uploads all files to the backend
+3. upload all files to the backend

 .. graphviz:: pics/publish.dot